nornir-automation/nornir.tech.src/content/posts/2021/07-15-salt-nornir-intro.md

 ```
 SALT Master is the HUB of the overall system, it communicates with Minions to execute various tasks.
 SALTSTACK uses [modules](https://docs.saltproject.io/en/latest/ref/index.html) to address various use cases.

-In the simplest (master-less) case, no Master required and only Minion process need to run on the system.
-But (probably) most common deployment is a two tier hierarchy where Master controls (many) Minions.
-Each Minion acts as an agent natively running on the Operating System of the system being managed.
+In the simplest master-less case no Master is required and only a Minion process need to run.
+Most common deployment, however, is a two tier hierarchy system where Master controls many Minions.
+Each Minion acts as an agent natively running on the Operating System of the server or device being managed.

-Two-tier approach works well while you need to manage devices that can run Python and other packages required by Minion.
-But it falls short when you need to manage systems that does not provide such capabilities and instead could be managed over API (HTTP, Netconf etc.) or SSH/Telnet.
+The two-tier approach works well while you need to manage devices that can run Python and other packages required by Minion.
+But it falls short when you need to manage systems that do not provide such capabilities and instead could be managed over API (HTTP, Netconf etc.) or SSH/Telnet.

-Three-tier hierarchy was developed to accommodate for systems that cannot run Minion processes.
-For that case, special minion process need to run somewhere where it is reachable by Master and able to talk with managed device - this type of minion called proxy-minion.
+A three-tier hierarchy was developed to accommodate systems that cannot run Minion processes.
+For that case, special minion process need to run somewhere where it is reachable by the Master and able to talk with the managed device - this type of minion is called proxy-minion.

+For completeness it is good to mention that [SALT Syndic](https://docs.saltproject.io/en/latest/topics/topology/syndic.html) architecture also exists, that architecture allows to introduce Master of Masters node for big scale deployments.
+For redundancy purposes several Masters can be deployed in an active-standby manner.

 Proxy Minions and Normal minions use execution modules to provide SALT Master and ultimately end-user with functionality to manage target systems/devices.
 For example, latest (at the time) version of SALT 3003.1 shipped with 529 execution modules each containing several functions.
 Many execution modules can be used by proxy-minions.

 ## SALTSTACK how to use it

-For Human beings, preferred way of interacting with SALT is a collection of CLI utilities that you invoke on Master, main ones being `salt` and `salt-run`.
+The preferred way of interacting manually with SALT is a collection of CLI utilities that you invoke on Master, main ones are `salt` and `salt-run`.

-For machines/scripts SALT exposes native [Python API](https://docs.saltproject.io/en/latest/ref/clients/index.html#client-apis) same as Nornir.
+For machines/scripts SALT exposes a native [Python API](https://docs.saltproject.io/en/latest/ref/clients/index.html#client-apis) same as Nornir.
 In addition to that, SALT can run REST API server, which acts as a thin wrapper around Python API.

-Here is an example of running "clock" shell command on the remote Linux machine called *srv-1* through the minion using `salt` utility on SALT Master:
+Here is an example of running `clock` shell command on the remote Linux machine called *srv-1* through the minion using `salt` utility on SALT Master:

 ```
 salt srv-1 cmd.run 'clock'
 ```

-Or, example of running "show clock" command from SALT-Master on the remote network router called *router-1* managed over SSH by NAPALM Proxy Minion:
+Or, example of running `show clock` command from SALT-Master on the remote network router called *router-1* managed over SSH by NAPALM Proxy Minion:

 ```
 salt router-1 net.cli "show clock"